AkikoAkaki/aki-liu/content/_index.md

 <section class="intro">
     <h1 class="author-name">Aki Liu</h1>
     <p class="bio-text"><em>Build, Write, Create</em>.
 Building full-stack AI solutions.
-Crafting software with a focus on logic and aesthetics.
+Crafting product with a focus on logic and aesthetics.
 Obsessed with polishing the human experience through design and code.</p>
     <p class="bio-text">In the past I’ve engineered AI tools for <a href="https://artisk.ai" target="_blank">Artisk</a> and <a href="https://dentistjourney.com" target="_blank">Dentist Journey</a>.</p>
 </section>